 Make PrEP Available to Everyone at Risk of HIV

-- Make Indiana private insurance providers and the Health Indiana Plan 2.0 (HIP 2.0) carry post-exposure prophylaxis for people who have been exposed to HIV.
+- Make Indiana private insurance providers and the Health Indiana Plan 2.0 (HIP 2.0) carry pre-exposure prophylaxis (PrEP) for people at risk for contracting HIV.

 911 Amnesty Law